-At each ground-based mark the vertical gravity gradient was measured using a LaCoste & Romberg g-Meter. [ $^{13}$ ] This is a small, spring-based relative gravity meter with a precision of a few $\mu$ Gal.
+At each ground-based mark the vertical gravity gradient was measured using a LaCoste & Romberg g-Meter (2015)[] and the Scintrex CG-6 (2018).
+These are small, spring-based relative gravity meters, each with a precision of a few $\mu$ Gal.
 The relative difference in gravity was measured between three, fixed height tiers on a rigid tripod, set up over each bench mark.
-A quadratic fit for gravity-as-a-function-of-height is then used to transfer the absolute value from the FG5 X measurement height down to the height of the top of the mark. $^{\dagger}$
+A quadratic fit for gravity-as-a-function-of-height is then used to transfer the absolute value from the FG5 X measurement height down to the height of the top of the mark.

-$^{\dagger}$ Due to limitations in the FG5X software, a linear approximation of the gradient is used to account for the increase of gravity during the freefall; approximately 90 $\mu$ Gal in 30 cm.
+$^{\dagger}$ Due to limitations in the FG5X software, a linear approximation of the gradient is used to account for the increase of gravity during the freefall; approximately 90 μGal in 30 cm.
 This determines g at the top of the drop.
 The quadratic estimate of the gravity gradient is then used to separately transfer this measurement down to the bench mark.

-In the case of ATOMIC1V, the gradient was also used to transfer the FG5X above ATOMIC1 to the height of ATOMIC1V (the horizontal gravity gradient from the FG5X measurement height to ATOMIC1V was assumed to be negligible).
+In the case of vertical marks (2015: ATOMIC1V, 2018: JILA S1B6V1, JILA S1B60V2, and JILA STS135) the gradient was also used to transfer the FG5X value from ATOMIC1 to the height of ATOMIC1V, and similarly for S1B60H.
+(In all cases, the horizontal gravity gradient from the FG5X measurement height to ATOMIC1V was assumed to be negligible).